How To Plan Your Meals + Free Weekly Meal Planner Printable

 - I was able to coordinate the meals with my partner to make sure both of us are happy with the food choices we made.

-- I saved a lot of money since I wasn’t buying too much unnecessary food or food for “just in case someone comes over.”
+- I saved a lot of money since I wasn’t buying too much unnecessary food or food for “in case someone comes over.”

 How To Plan Your Meals

-Meal planning is simple, but one thing is essential – you have to develop a habit of sitting down for 15-20 minutes every Sunday (or Monday morning) and thinking of meals that would suit your week best.
+Meal planning is simple, but one thing is essential – you have to develop a habit of sitting down for 15-20 minutes every once in a while (Sunday works great!) and thinking of meals that would suit your week best.

 I love to scroll through Pinterest to see if there’s anything I like.
 Otherwise, I simply decide on my favorite healthy meals and write them down.